 Allowing them to move across channels is important.
 For example, asking for complex information in IVR is a big no-no. During the call, send them a link to fill out that complex information and then allow the IVR to continue.
 Here are more tips on how to create a stellar IVR experience for customers.

 5. Modify IVR Branches By Popularity

-A great example of an annoying IVR are the ones that have a minute and a half long message before the caller can do what they want.
+A great example of an annoying IVR is the one that has a minute and a half long messaging before the caller can do what they want.
 Instead, understand why your callers are calling – what their most important issues are and modify the IVR structure to place the most common branches first.
 If you need a little extra help, check out this post: How To Improve Your IVR By Listening To Your Customers.

 6. Be Nice When Requesting Information